Current Exhibitions, Exhibition

 Other works in the exhibition look at the slow accumulation of material in the form of archival collections, and using this archive as resource material for serial projects such as the series Songs without Words and Craptions, the first of which deals with images of people singing and performing music from paper copies of The New York Times with the captions removed; and the latter investigates the use of AI and auto-captioning, and the surprisingly convoluted relationship between speech and text.
 Also on view is Blueberry Surprise (2003), a work drawn from Grigely’s archive of conversations that consists of a carefully edited narrative of thousands of utterances, the speaker of each utterance distinguished by a shift in text color, from orange to red to black.
 Presented at MASS MoCA as a wall frieze, a print, a book, and an audio play for three voices, Blueberry Surprise reveals Grigely’s deft way of reshaping ordinary conversation into a creative form that folds art and literature into each other.
 This audio performance is available to listen to on our website.

 Grigely’s exhibition asks us to think deeply about human communication, about the formal and informal qualities of language, and about what happens when language is rendered inaudible.
 He states: “Part of my interest is to convey in some sense the experience of being deaf.”
 And while much of the exhibition explores the enabling side of being deaf, two new sculptures speak to the disabling side of the experience.
 Between the Walls and Me and What the Stress Amounts To (both 2023) are essentially archives of social contact, where the frustrations and complications of disability cannot be ignored, and where they have deeply unsettling consequences.

-This exhibition strives to provide accessibility resources for the deaf and blind, including audio descriptions.
-Please check MASS MoCA’s accessibility page for information and updates: massmoca.org/visit/accessibility/.
+This exhibition strives to provide accessibility resources for the deaf and blind, including audio descriptions and Deaf Experience Tours.
+Please check MASS MoCA’s accessibility page for information: massmoca.org/visit/accessibility/.